thomasfairchild/Portfolio/README.md

 generate a random quote, I decided to simply add one that matters to me.

 -Update: I challenged myself and made a quotesArray in Javascript.
 Now I have a random quote generator.

+-After several bug fixes/adjustments, I'm happy with how things have turned out!